 Remember to also note your devices such as mobile phones, laptops, iPads, etc.

-Step 2: Create a password vault.
+Step 2: Create a Secure Access Plan

 While it will be possible for your loved ones to gain access to your accounts by reaching out to the platforms you use, it will be much easier if you provide them with access to all of your accounts with passwords included in the event of your death.